michellelizak/ANGM2305-Final-Project/project.md

 ## Description
 1-2 sentence description of what it will do and how it is relevant to media and digital arts.
+My program is a mini game that implements digital art by having a visuals and characters designed by me, and contains animated and interactive pixels that simulate movement (in the form of a game).

 ## Features
 - Feature 1: Player and Laser